From COVID to malaria: The potential of mRNA vaccines | DW | 29.07.2021

 There is a vaccine called RTS,S which, it is said, protects against about a third of malaria infections.
 That's been out for a bit and is approved.

-Since this year (2021), there is a new vaccine called R21/Matrix-M, which has a reported efficacy of 75%.
+Since 2021, there is a new vaccine called R21/Matrix-M, which has a reported efficacy of 75%.
 But it has yet to be approved.

 And what if there were even better vaccines?
-That's what BioNTech founder Ogur Sahin has been thinking about.
+That's what BioNTech founder Ugur Sahin has been thinking about.

 On July 26, Sahin announced that his company — which coproduces the BioNTech-Pfizer COVID-19 vaccine — would now also focus on a malaria vaccine.
 They hope to get into clinical trials by the end of 2022.